 In March 2005, Downtown Bloomington Association was accepted into the Illinois Main Street Program, Office of then Lt.
 Governor Pat Quinn.
 This group provides technical assistance and in partnership with the Illinois Historic Preservation Agency, provides design assistance to the Downtown business and property owners.

-Organization Committee – Meets the 3rd Friday of Every month at noon.
-This group focuses on fundraising and membership, and strives to increase awareness and support for downtown through special events like Downtown Trivia Night.
-Chair – Bobby Castillo
+Organization Committee – Meeting times vary.
+This group focuses on fundraising, and membership, and strives to increase awareness and support for downtown through special events like Downtown Trivia Night.
+Chair – Tim Tilton

 This group focuses its attention on business retention and recruitment, and supporting the economic health of the district.
 Chairs – Carl Teichman

-The DBA receives financial support from private sponsors and contributing members, and the City of Bloomington.
+The DBA receives financial support from private sponsors and contributing members.

 District Boundaries – Most of the area inside U.S. 51 is listed on the National Register of Historic Places.
 Downtown Bloomington’s boundaries: north – Locust, south – Olive Street, east – Gridley Street, west – Lee Street.
-The new U.S. Cellular Coliseum in the south and the rehabilitated Bloomington Center for the Performing Arts in the north anchor the district.
+The Grossinger Motors Arena in the south and the rehabilitated Bloomington Center for the Performing Arts in the north anchor the district.